 Red Flags to Watch For

-Be cautious of consultants who: promise guaranteed ROI without understanding your data, can't explain their approach in plain language, want to lock you into proprietary tools, don't ask about your data quality or team readiness, or push expensive solutions before understanding the problem.
-Good consultants ask more questions than they answer in initial meetings.
+Be cautious of consultants who promise guaranteed ROI without understanding your data, can't explain their approach in plain language, want to lock you into proprietary tools you can't take with you, don't ask about your data quality or team readiness, or push expensive solutions before they fully understand the problem.

 How to Evaluate Proposals